thatlarrypearson/mister-ticket-machine/TicketMachineProgrammingProjectDocument.md

 - What happens if the customer only wants two or three child tickets?
 What happens if the customer is paying for two families?
 Can the customer do this as a single transaction?
 What would be easier for the customer?
 - What happens if the ticket machine doesn't have enough money to provide change?
 Example, customer wants one child ticket but the ticket machine is out of $1 bills.
 - Should the ticket machine have an exact amount required indicator?
 Should that be enforced in code?
 Example, exact amount required but customer only has a $20 dollar bill for a $10 dollar purchase.
 Should the purchase be allowed anyway?
+- Should the customer be able to see what the rules for each ticket are and where would this be visible to them?
+Example, a child's ticket is only for a person 17 and younger in age.
+A family ticket is only good for at most two adults and four children.
+- Should seniors, veterans or active-duty service members get a discount?
+If so, how would the discount be structured?

 ### Additional Notes

 To implement a timeout for the input() function in Python, you can use external libraries like [inputimeout](https://pypi.org/project/inputimeout/) or [timedinput](https://pypi.org/project/timedinput/).
 This would allow the ticket machine to recover from a customer that walks away from the kiosk before completing a transaction.

 When doing keyboard input on many computers, <CTRL>-C will interrupt the running python program.
 The built-in Python Exception for catching keyboard interrupts in ```KeyboardInterrupt```.
 This will allow recovery but where this exception handler is placed in the program flow can be tricky.